How do I know which elementary school district I am in?

 How do I get bus transportation / find out what bus my child will ride?

+Transportation is available by request to all K-12 students living within the district.
 When you fill out your registration online, you will be able to request bus transportation.

-Closer to the start of the school year, the MCS Transportation Department will contact families with bus riders to provide their bus number, bus stop location, and pickup time.
+Close to the start of the school year, the MCS Transportation Department will contact families with bus riders to provide their bus number, bus stop location, and pickup time.

 How does pick-up / drop-off work for car-riders and walkers?